Skip to main content

 • Guardianship and conservatorship accounts

-Health Savings Accounts are currently included in the Guardrails portfolio value.
+A Note on HSAs Health Savings Accounts are currently included in the Guardrails portfolio value.
 HSAs can hold investments and grow tax-free for retirement healthcare expenses, so the system treats them as investable rather than as savings accounts.

 Why doesn't my portfolio number match what I see elsewhere?
+The most common reasons for a discrepancy:

 • Education and custodial accounts are excluded — 529s, ESAs, and UTMA/UGMA accounts don't factor into the guardrails calculation